 The full exam board A-Level Specification can be found here

 Basically, the A level is designed to enable you to deepen your understanding, appreciation and enjoyment of film.
-By the end of the AS year, you should be able to understand how we as an audience ‘read’ a film, often without realising that we are doing so.
+By the end of year, you should be able to understand how we as an audience ‘read’ a film, often without realising that we are doing so.

 The course will also look at film as a medium, an art form and as a social and ideological construct.
 You will be engaging with a variety of different kinds of film and, with the intention of developing your skills of critical analysis.

-Section B: American film since 2005 (two film study)
+American film since 2005 (two film study)

 The creative component: Film Production or Screenplay Writing